twbs/bootstrap/docs/4.0/components/forms.md

 ### Tooltips

 If your form layout allows it, you can swap the `.{valid|invalid}-feedback` classes for `.{valid|invalid}-tooltip` classes to display validation feedback in a styled tooltip.
-While
+Be sure to have a parent with `position: relative` on it for tooltip positioning.
+In the example below, our column classes have this already, but your project may require an alternative setup.

 {% example html %}
 <form class="needs-validation" novalidate>